FredHutch/cbioportal-data-formatting/03_launch_local/Readme.md

 ### cBioportal documentation

-Detailed instructions on how to deploy a local instance of cBioportal with Docker: [https://docs.cbioportal.org/deployment/docker/#deploy-with-docker]
+Detailed instructions on how to deploy a local instance of cBioportal with Docker(https://docs.cbioportal.org/deployment/docker/#deploy-with-docker)